Johnny Lawrence (character): Season 5

 Accompanied by Robby, Johnny travels to Mexico where he convinces Miguel to come home.
 Upon returning, Johnny is initially freaked out but is elated when he learns that Carmen is now pregnant with his and Carmen's child and works towards building a family with her.
-However, he refuses to have anything more to do with the fight against Cobra Kai as Kreese has been placed behind bars.
+However, he refuses to have anything more to do with the fight against Cobra Kai as Kreese has been placed behind bars, due to having been framed for attempted murder.
+On the other hand, Johnny has to deal with rising tensions between Robby and Miguel due to their previous history.
 After Amanda leaves Daniel over his obsession with Terry Silver, Johnny helps him to see how his obsession is affecting his family and the two men commiserate on their past, even joking about how they might have gotten over their rivalry a long time ago if they had just fought it out with each other.
-Johnny has to deal with rising tensions between Robby and Miguel before, inspired by his conversation with Daniel, has them fight it out, leading to a reconciliation and Johnny inadvertently revealing to Miguel and Robby with their half-sibling, much to their joy.
+Inspired by his conversation with Daniel, Johnny makes the two boys fight each other, leading to a reconciliation and Johnny inadvertently revealing to Miguel and Robby with their half-sibling, much to their joy.

 With his new family now united, Johnny subsequently agrees to rejoin the fight against Cobra Kai, but a dejected Daniel wants nothing more to do with it after being severely beaten by Silver due to being depressed about his resentment towards Silver straining his relationship with Amanda and his family.
 Chozen and Johnny decide to storm a local Cobra Kai dojo, defeating one of the senseis, but are quickly forced to flee when Sensei Kim Da-Eun shows up.
 With the help of the Miyagi-Do and Eagle Fang students, Robby, Amanda and Sam are able to change Daniel's mind, knowing that if they have any chance of defeating Silver, they need Daniel's leadership.
 In tandem with Daniel's former rival Chozen Toguchi, they begin working together again, but much more seamlessly.
 After learning from Kreese that Silver plans to enroll Cobra Kai in the Sekai Taikai, an international karate tournament, Daniel and Johnny are able to get Miyagi-Do and Eagle Fang invited as well, but are informed that they must choose a single name for their combined dojos for the tournament instead of being Miyagi-Do and Eagle Fang.